Illinois Compiled Statutes

 The fee for a hunting license to hunt all species for a resident of

 Illinois is $12.
-For residents age 65 or older, and, commencing with the 2012 license year, resident veterans of the United States Armed Forces after returning from service abroad or mobilization by the President of the United States, the fee is one-half of the
+For residents age 65 or older, and, commencing with the 2012 license year, resident veterans of the United States Armed Forces after returning from service abroad or mobilization by the President of the United States as an active duty member of the United States Armed Forces, the Illinois National Guard, or the Reserves of the United States Armed Forces, the fee is one-half of the

 fee charged for a hunting license to hunt all species for a resident of

 Illinois.
-Veterans must provide to the Department, at one of the Department's 5 regional offices, verification of their service.
-The Department shall establish what constitutes suitable verification of service for the purpose of issuing resident veterans hunting
+Veterans must provide to the Department acceptable verification of their service.
+The Department shall establish by administrative rule the procedure by which such verification of service shall be made to the Department for the purpose of issuing resident veterans hunting

 licenses at a reduced fee.
 The fee for a hunting license to hunt all species shall be $1 for residents over 75 years of age.
 Nonresidents shall be charged $57 for a hunting license.